 There are people you can talk to.
-Dyslexia Scotland runs an Adult Network for people with dyslexia to share experiences and learn from each other.
+Dyslexia Scotland runs Adult Networks for people with dyslexia to share experiences and learn from each other.
 There is a network of volunteer-led branches across Scotland.
-Dyslexia Scotland is also piloting a careers service which matches up qualified careers advisers with dyslexic job seekers.
+Dyslexia Scotland also has an Employment Service to support people with dyslexia in the job search.
 To find out more about these go to www.dyslexiascotland.org.uk or contact our Helpline on 0344 800 8484 or helpline@dyslexiascotland.org.uk